Cyclists can now use pedestrian signal instead of waiting for green light

-"It's important to stress here that pedestrians will be will have priority at all times and that cyclists will be required to yield for pedestrians," she said.
+"It's important to stress here that pedestrians will have priority at all times and that cyclists will be required to yield or pedestrians," she said.

 Spokesperson Annie Gauthier said that she's not sure cyclists know about the new rule or that pedestrians know that cyclists can now cross at their light.

 "It could create new conflicts between those two road users," Gauthier said.

 She said she believes the government needs to do more to inform people of the change.